maddievision/implay2/README.md

 * `o<octave>` sets octave (1 to 7).
 Defaults to 5
 * `t<tempo>` sets tempo in BPM (32 to 255).
 Defaults to 120
 * `m<factor>` sets gate time, which makes the note length: length \* (1 - (factor * 0.1)).
   Larger values give shorter stacatto notes.
-Defaults to 0 (legato).
+Defaults to 1.
 * `p<duty>` sets pulse duty to `<duty>` * 0.1.
   `p5` is a square wave.
 Defaults to 5.
 * `x<tune>` tunes the channel by adding `<tune>`Hz to every note.
 Defaults to 0.